khj1977/old_framework/README.md

 Acknowledgement:

-Although the base of this framework was started to made as original project, most of code and idea has been made at the time working at Alfredcore, Tokyo, Japan.
+Although the base of this framework was started as original project, most of code and idea has been made at the time working at Alfredcore, Tokyo, Japan.
 However, most of implementation of the code would different but share the same idea.
 Actually, no copy from that company and repository.

 Also, some idea of framework around Dispatcher/Router is came from a framework made by old collegue when I was working at SpicySoft, Tokyo, Japan.
 However, it should be noted that only class structure is the same for Dispatcher/Router but the implementation is the different and other part of framework is differeent.